 Even though Barcelona is a big city, the metro system is very straightforward and easy to use.
 Moreover, Barcelona is a walkable city, and most of the attractions are reachable on foot.
 However, if you don’t feel like walking, check out the review of the Barcelona hop-on hop-off bus tour.

 The metro has ten lines, and each has a different color, which makes it easy to remember.
-I was staying near Placa Catalunya.
-Therefore, I haven’t used the subway as much.
+I was staying near Placa Catalunya, therefore, I haven’t used the subway as much.
 I walked almost everywhere.
-If you need transportation, you can buy two, three, four, and five day Barcelona Visitor Cards.
-If you buy them online beforehand, you get a 10% discount.
+If you need transportation, you can buy two, three, four, and five day Hola BCN Cards which gives you unlimited access to any transportation within Barcelona and its suburbs.
 Otherwise, one journey costs €2.20.
-You can also purchase a T-10 ticket for €10.20, granting you ten metro journeys around Barcelona.
+Alternatively, you can purchase a T-10 ticket for €10.20, granting you ten metro journeys around Barcelona.

-What to do in Barcelona on a budget – FREE things to do in Barcelona
+Barcelona itinerary – FREE things to do in Barcelona

 Wander through narrow streets of Gothic Quarter & El Born districts

-One of the top things to do in Barcelona is to visit its two main districts Gothic Quarter and El Born.
+The very first thing on your Barcelona itinerary should include visiting its two main districts Gothic Quarter and El Born.
 The first one is a charming neighborhood with medieval streets and lanes.
 It encircles the oldest parts of the city and is home to the remains of Barcelona’s Roman wall and several significant landmarks of that time.
 Despite the name, most of the buildings you’ll see today, date back to the 19th and 20 centuries and not to the Middle Ages.

 The quarter has a labyrinth-like layout, where small streets open out into squares.
 The most famous landmarks of the area include the Roman and Medieval walls, remains of the Roman Temple, Church of Santa Maria del Pi, Cathedral of Santa Eulàlia, Plaça del Rei, Plaça de Sant Felip Neri, Palau Reial Major, and Els Quatre Gats to name a few.